 HARMFUL ALGAL BLOOMS (HABs) IN MONTANA

-Harmful algal blooms (HABs) are an overgrowth of algae in a waterbody and can be toxic or fatal to humans, pets and livestock.
-HABS are a major environmental problem.
+Harmful algal blooms (HABs) are an overgrowth of algae in a waterbody that can be toxic or fatal to humans, pets and livestock.
 HABs are caused by excess nutrients (nitrogen and phosphorus) in water.
-Only some species of algae produce dangerous toxins, but these toxins can have serious consequences in recreational water bodies.
-To learn more, or if you suspect you have identified a HAB and would like to report on it, please click here for additional information.
+Only some species of algae produce dangerous toxins, but these toxins can have serious consequences for the people and animals that swim in or drink from affected water bodies.
+To learn more, or if you suspect you have identified a HAB, please click here for additional information.

 (Harmful Algal Bloom photos from Montana DPHHS website)